Identifying and preventing grooming

 • taking the grooming process away from the club, organisation and other people so that they can speed it up.

-Learn more about online grooming on the Netsafe website
+Learn more about online grooming - netsafe.org.nz

 What to look out for